31 ways to improve marketing sales alignment quickly

 - Analyze and use competitive strategies as warranted.

-- Improve sales tools and marketing materials.
+- Improve sales enablement, sales development, and marketing materials.

 - Map out your customers’ buying process and key questions customers ask at each step.

-- Develop a strategy for lead nurturing.
+- Develop a strategy for nurturing strategic accounts.

 You might also like